Inrixia/Floatplane-Downloader/wiki/script_pre_4.0.0.md

    >**If you dont login with a username/email & password or use 2Factor you may need to do this.**
 5. **Manually set your cookies [OPTIONAL]:**

-   >You need to login to the LTT fourms preferably with keep me logged in checked and then inspect a Floatplane form post page.
+   >You need to login to the LTT forums preferably with keep me logged in checked and then inspect a Floatplane forum post page.
    >
-   >**Open a page on the LTT forms after logging in and rightclick-inspect.**
+   >**Open a page on the LTT forums after logging in and right-click-inspect.**
 [![https://gyazo.com/9f4b227d3070875002c553aedd3a0e45](https://i.gyazo.com/9f4b227d3070875002c553aedd3a0e45.gif)](https://gyazo.com/9f4b227d3070875002c553aedd3a0e45)
 **Go to the Application TAB.
 (This is on Chrome)** [![https://gyazo.com/59c413af93a86b3dc9e46647b508e17f](https://i.gyazo.com/59c413af93a86b3dc9e46647b508e17f.png)](https://gyazo.com/59c413af93a86b3dc9e46647b508e17f)